RightToPrivacy/Pine64-Mesh-Related/README.md

 #### DOWNLOAD LOCATION:  https://mega.nz/file/vJxAABJZ#FpH4gzpy9QEqh3sJAYTz7tIP7aCE8XaC8kBvX2t4ZKc

-rootfs will grow root to meet size of your disk, and generate set of fresh ssh, unique for each flashed copy.
+rootfs will grow root to meet size of your disk on next boot, and generate set of fresh ssh, unique for each flashed copy on first boot.

 *** Interested in The Things Network?
 (After flashing, recommended guide start to finish: https://lupyuen.github.io/articles/gateway?5#install-pinedio-gateway great tutorial for further configuration with pictures!)
 Thank You Lup Yuen Lee!